-In any warehousing business there often comes a time when you need to dismantle your warehouse pallet racking.
+In any warehousing business there often comes a time when you need to dismantle your racking.
 Maybe you are re-locating your warehouse operation, or updating your equipment, or replacing damaged racking.
 In some cases you may even be closing your business.
-In these and a variety of other situations you may want to take apart your pallet racking assembly.
+In these and a variety of other situations you may want to take apart your assembly.
 But how would you go about this?

-The first thing to say is that taking apart your pallet racking must be done in a safe manner, and to ensure that this is the case in the UK you will want to make sure that you follow Health & Safety legislation.
+The first thing to say is that taking apart your racking must be done safely, and to ensure that this is the case in the UK you will want to make sure that you follow Health & Safety legislation.

 The Health and Safety Executive has issued the Construction Design and Management (CDM) Regulations, which came into force in 2007, and these should guide your actions when dismantling warehouse pallet racking.
 You will find the information you need at the website www.hse.gov.uk/construction/cdm.htm.